Steem-FOSSbot/steem-fossbot-voter/docs/discussion.md

 If we do not want to disregard cultural curation completely, we must have some element of strategy.
 And it makes sense to maximise the Steem Power of your account, not just for personal gain, but also so that your cultural curation have more weight, thus making your votes stronger and ultimately promoting the kind of content you wish to see, or in other words, contributing towards creating a culture on Steem which you are part of.

-A wholistic solution will include both aspects, cultural and strategy.
+A holistic solution will include both aspects, cultural and strategy.
 They interact with each other.
 Cultural aspects effect payout indirectly, by attracting voters based on content, so they will always be worth considering even if one is concerned purely with curation rewards.

 ### Solution to the problem